Director of Undergraduate Studies: Prof. Zoë Crossland, 965 Schermerhorn Extension; 854-7465; firstname.lastname@example.org

 At Columbia, archaeology is a multidisciplinary field practiced by faculty and students in the humanities, social sciences, and natural sciences.
 At present, there are faculty in the Departments of Anthropology; Art History and Archaeology; Classics; East Asian Languages and Cultures; Historic Preservation; History; Middle Eastern, South Asian, and African Studies; the Center for Environmental Research and Conservation; the Institute for Research on Women and Gender; and the Lamont-Doherty Earth Observatory, all of whom conduct research on prehistory, ancient society, or historical archaeology.

 Among locations in which students and faculty are conducting or participating in field programs are Argentina, Peru, Central America, the North American Southwest, New York City, upstate New York, the UK, France, Italy, Greece, Turkey, Egypt, Yemen, Israel, Palestine, and Madagascar.
 Archaeologists at Columbia also work with professionals at a wide range of institutions in New York.
 Among the institutions at which students in particular programs may conduct research, or work on internships, are the American Museum of Natural History, the Brooklyn Museum, the Metropolitan Museum of Art, the Museum of the City of New York, the National Museum of the American Indian, the New York Botanical Garden, and the South Street Seaport Museum.

-For the requirements for departmental honors, please check with the program advisers.
-Normally no more than 10 percent of the graduating majors in the department each year may receive departmental honors.
+For the requirements for departmental honors, please check with program advisers.
+Normally no more than 10% of the graduating majors in the department each year may receive departmental honors.